Women who want to help empower other women will often say, “Stop apologizing all the time.”

 Especially if you are in any kind of leadership role, you will likely be apologizing quite often.

 “Too many leaders give superficial apologies loaded with excuses and blame,” she says.
-“Apologizing for the sake of apologizing is an ingenuine insult to those wronged.
+“Apologizing for the sake of apologizing is an insult to those wronged.
 If you want to be taken seriously, it’s important to know why an apology is necessary and to deliver it in a way that’s heartfelt and honest.”

 A Sincere Apology Has Great Power

-In today’s “gotcha” world, there seems to be an unending supply of reasons to apologize — and so many ways to get it wrong.
+In today’s “gotcha” world, there seems to be an unending supply of reasons to apologize — and ways to get it wrong.
 Hanke points to common mistakes leaders make — along with tips to make sure you don’t bungle your next “I’m sorry.”

 1. Not Owning the Mistake